Visions of Mana: Plot

-A prologue shows Eoren and his lover Lysa, the Alm of Earth, attempting to escape the Earth Village of Gudju; they fail and Lysa is petrified.
+A prologue shows Eoren and his lover Lyza, the Alm of Earth, attempting to escape the Earth Village of Gudju; they fail and Lyza is petrified.
 An unspecified time later, Hinna is chosen as the Alm of Fire, with Val becoming her Soul Guard.
 As they journey towards the Mana Tree, they meet and are accompanied by Careena and Morley.
-Together, they aid Queen Palamena in protecting the village of Illystana from an attempted coup by the magistrate Passar.
-Along the way they gain the aid of the Elementals, who choose Careena, Moreley and Palamena as the Alms of Wind, the Moon, and Water respectively.
+Together, they aid Queen Palamena in protecting the city of Illystana from an attempted coup by the magistrate Passar.
+Along the way they gain the aid of the Elementals, who choose Careena, Morley and Palamena as the Alms of Wind, the Moon, and Water respectively.
 They also meet with Eoren, who tells them the legend of the Mana Sword wielded by the Goddess's chosen hero, from a time when Alms were not needed.
-After helping Palamena, Eoren tricks Val and Hinna into going with him, then kills Hinna to gain her corestone—a crystallization of life essence—to awaken the Mana Sword and release Lysa from petrification.
+After helping Palamena, Eoren tricks Val and Hinna into going with him, then kills Hinna to gain her corestone—a crystallization of life essence—to awaken the Mana Sword and release Lyza from petrification.

 Initially in shock, Val decides to continue guarding the other Alms and hoping to find a way to restore Hinna.
 During this next journey they make contact with Aesh, who eventually is chosen as the Alm of Shadow.
 Reaching the Sanctuary of Mana, they meet with Julei, whom the Elementals choose as the Alm of Wood.
 Attempting to reach the Mana Tree, they run into Eoren as he uses Hinna's corestone to awaken the Mana Sword, which releases Daelophos from a stone prison.
-Daelophos takes the Mana Sword and releases the Benevodons to reclaim parts of his old power, killing Eoren and Lysa in the process.
+Daelophos takes the Mana Sword and releases the Benevodons to reclaim parts of his old power, killing Eoren and Lyza in the process.
 The group begins confronting the Benevodons, during which Val is chosen as the Alm of Light.
 Wishing to learn Daelophos's goals, the group return to the Mana Tree to meet with Khoda, spirit of the first Soul Guard and Val's ancestor.
 From Khoda and magical visions in ancient ruins, the group learn that the fragmented realms of Fa'Diel were merged into Qi'Diel when a war depleted the flow of Mana, unleashing the enraged Benevodons.
 Daelophos became the Goddess's champion and sealed away the Benevodons, but his lover Cerulia was murdered, driving him to seek revenge on humanity by killing the Goddess before Khoda sacrificed himself to seal Daelophos away.
 The Alms' sacrifices sustained the sleeping Goddess, who lost her strength preserving the merged world and suppressing Daelophos's anger, until someone would come with the will to create a new fate for Qi'Diel.